sdonofrio2/Real-Estate-Value-Calculator/README/.ipynb_checkpoints/README-checkpoint.md

 **Project Description:**

 In the past year, the residential real estate market has been highly competitive.
 With many people looking to buy a home, our team decided to build a calculator to determine the fair market value of a house for sale based on comparable sales.
-The calculator will take into account the price per square foot of a home and compare it to the average price per square foot of the comparables and provde a "buy" or "not buy" recommendation.
+The calculator will take into account the price per square foot of a home and compare it to the average price per square foot of the comparables and provide a "buy" or "not buy" recommendation.
 It will also provide the buyer information on the comparable homes square footage, average bedrooms, and average bathrooms as compared to the house for sale.
 The final product will  include a dashboard with the recommendation as well as visualizations of the housing map and a photo of the home for sale.
 We also included tabs in the dashboard to give an overview of all homes for sale and the ability to filter through each home.

 ***